 8 secret acupoints to cure travel ills

-After stowing the passport and busting out the phone, it’s straight to the airport pharmacy for some long-haul fliers, who slam all sorts of pills, tonics and remedies to alleviate aches and ills.
+After stowing the passport and whipping out the phone, it’s straight to the pharmacy bins at the airport market for some long-haul fliers, who slam all sorts of pills, tonics and remedies to alleviate aches and ills.

 But there's another choice -- acupressure.

 Acupressure is the practice of pressing or massaging certain points on the body said to stimulate self-curative abilities.

 For each of the points described below, you may need to press or rub the point in 20- to 30-second intervals for up to 10 minutes before the effect is felt.

 You may also need to use it repeatedly throughout the day.